 The original church from the 13th century was a not very large, stone building located in the western part of the town, at the corner of the market square, a short distance from the fortifications.
 It had a rectangular nave with a 1.8-meter thick wall and a narrower, also rectangular chancel with a wall thickness of 1.5 meters.
 The dimensions of the chancel were 8.7 x 15.1 meters, while the nave about 12.5 x 21.6 meters.
 The west wall received two diagonal buttresses and a window (maybe round) and a three-stepped entrance portal on the axis with columns on the sides.
 Its archivolt had an ogival form.
 Buttresses, probably also located along the longitudinal walls, indicate that the church was planned to be vaulted.
 Its large width rather excluded a single-space interior, while the two-aisle arrangement excluded a large window and west portal.
 Thus, the church probably had a three-aisle form, covered by one gable roof above the nave and one above the chancel.

 In the fourteenth or at the end of the thirteenth century, a four-sided tower was added from the north side of the chancel.
 For the construction of its walls, 2.7 meters thick, erratic stones and bricks were used in the lower part, while the upper octagonal part of the tower was built entirely of bricks.
 The corners of its upper part were shaped as shafts.
 In the walls of the lower floors, small four-sided windows were made, and on the upper floors, much larger ogival windows.
-An entrance opening from the north from the presbytery and a small passage from the northern aisle led to the ground floor of the tower.
+An entrance opening from the north from the chancel and a small passage from the northern aisle led to the ground floor of the tower.